13 January in Indian and World History

 13 January 1911 – Shamsher Bahadur Singh, an Indian poet, and writer, was born.

-13 January 1913 — Enedina Alves Marques, first Black woman to receive an engineering degree in Brazil, was born.
+13 January 1913 — Enedina Alves Marques, the first Black woman to receive an engineering degree in Brazil, was born.

-13 January 1943 Sophie Taeuber-Arp, a Swiss artist, painter, sculptor, died.
+13 January 1943 – Sophie Taeuber-Arp, a Swiss artist, painter, and sculptor, died.

 13 January 1948 – Father of the Nation Mahatma Gandhi started fasting to death to maintain Hindu-Muslim unity.